 This hike starts at the end of Icehouse Canyon Road, at a parking lot where the road dead-ends.
 This lot is usually pretty full of cars — especially on holidays.
 The local population flocks to this trail, but the vast majority stick close to the parking area.

-Just to the east of a restroom is the start of the trail, on pavement that runs just past the site of the historic Ice House Canyon Resort — a beautiful wood and stone tavern that stood in the area from 1921 well into the 1980s, lost in a mysterious fire.
+Just to the east of a restroom is the start of the trail, on pavement that runs just past the site of the historic Ice House Canyon Resort — a beautiful wood and stone tavern that stood in the area from 1921 well into the 1980s before burning down in a mysterious fire.
 Today, there’s not much left.

 The trail passes this building and enters Icehouse Canyon proper, with the gentle white noise of the babbling Icehouse Canyon Creek accompanying your journey.
 Hopefully, it will be loud enough to overcome any crowds that might happen to be traipsing through the area with you.
 In the lower portions of the canyon, scenes like this are not atypical: